 Your travel insurance should cover the entire duration of the holiday (and any activities that are included in the holiday) in respect of at least medical expenses, injury, death, repatriation, cancellation and curtailment.
 You and your party are also strongly advised to insure yourself against any other possible risks that may occur and, in particular, to ensure that you have sufficient insurance in respect of dependent relatives.
 You are required to carry proof of insurance with you and produce it if reasonably requested by our employees, representatives or suppliers.

 You must ensure that there are no exclusion clauses in your travel insurance which limits cover for the type of activities which may be included, or the altitudes attained, in your holiday.
 Certain activities have official grading systems, like white water rafting.
-If you are unsure of the grading system for the activities booked or that form part of your itinerary, please ask us and we will be happy to help.
+If you are unsure of the grading system for the activities booked or that form part of your itinerary, please ask us and we will be happy to inform you.

-Our local suppliers will often ask you to sign a disclaimer form if you are participating in a high risk activity or sport activity including (but not limited to) white water rafting, kayaking, river tubing, climbing, Stand up paddle boarding, wind surfing, skiing, ski bikes, snowboarding, abseiling, shooting guns, go-karting, scuba diving, zip lining, canyoning, mini rafting, sailing, high ropes, buggy bikes, downhill biking, cycling, archery, paint-balling or driving excursions.
+Our local suppliers will often ask you to sign a disclaimer form if you are participating in a high risk activity or sport activity including (but not limited to) white water rafting, kayaking, river tubing, climbing, Stand up paddle boarding, wind surfing, skiing, snowboarding, abseiling, shooting guns, go-karting, scuba diving, zip lining, canyoning, mini rafting, sailing, high ropes, buggy bikes, downhill biking, cycling, archery, paint-balling or driving excursions.
 This is why it is mandatory that you ensure appropriate insurance is taken out to cover all possible risks during your holiday.

 5. Financial Security